luckinet/tabshiftr/README.md

 top and the first cell from left (`1|1`), the second at `1|8` and the third cluster originates at `4|8`.
 All clusters are 3 cells wide and 6 cells high.
-Moreover, we already recognised that each cluster represents one teritorial unit, so we record the variable `territories` as cluster ID.
+Moreover, we already recognised that each cluster represents one territorial unit, so we record the variable `territories` as cluster ID.
 A table should have some sort of header, i.e., one or more rows that describes which information a column contains and we need to register this header, in the example this is the first row of each cluster.
 When